Real to Reel (Marillion album): Commercial performance

 No singles from the album were released, but nevertheless Real to Reel managed to reach number 8 in the UK Albums Chart and linger there for 22 weeks.
 It was certified Gold by the BPI on 9 July 1985 for sales in excess of 100,000 copies.

 Formats and reissues

 Real to Reel was initially released on LP, 12" picture disc, cassette, and CD.

 In 1997, the album was re-released as a two-disc set bundled with Brief Encounter, an extended-play originally made by EMI's American label Capitol Records to promote the band's 1986 US tour.
 This edition was not part of the remastered series of Marillion's first eight studio albums that EMI released in 1997–1998.
-However, it was digitally remastered at Abbey Road Studios by Brian Fifield.
+It was digitally remastered at Abbey Road Studios by Brian Fifield.

 In 2005, a Japanese mini-LP replica CD edition came out.
 This version included two additional bonus tracks, "Margaret" and "Charting the Single", both originally from the 1983 "Garden Party" single.